adzcai/rlbook/book/4_fitted_dp/fitted_dp.md

 Q_\hi^\star(s, a) = r(s, a) + \E_{s' \sim P(s, a)} [\max_{a'} Q_{\hi+1}^\star(s', a')]
 $$

-Can we view the dataset of trajectories as a "labelled dataset" in order to apply supervised learning to approximate the optimal Q-function?
-Yes!
 We can think of the arguments to the Q-function -- i.e. the current state, action, and timestep $\hi$ -- as the inputs $x$, and the r.h.s. of the above equation as the label $f(x)$.
 Note that the r.h.s. can also be expressed as a **conditional expectation**: